Kairn/cook-book-java/applications/README.md

 ### Character-indexed array (alphabet)

+A data structure for associating characters to numerical indices and from indices back to characters.

 #### Implementation

 Use an character array to store index-char mapping, and use a reverse integer array (size of 65556 for supporting all